lyl8213/Plate_Recognition-LPRnet/readme.md

 this code is based on the paper :      LPRNet: License Plate Recognition via Deep Neural Networks https://arxiv.org/pdf/1806.10447.pdf

- it is a kind of light network for plate recognntion.
+ it is a kind of light network for plate recognition.

  it uses CNN + CTC loss to recognise the plate without segmentation.